joeRob2468/bws-craft-starter-bootstrap/README.md

 When you're done working, stop the webpack build if it's running.
 If you adjusted the Craft CMS database or uploaded/changed any assets in the CMS, make updated backups of your database and assets by running `./shell-scripts/backup_assets.sh` and `./shell-scripts/backup_db.sh`, then exit the `workspace` bash session by running `exit`.

-To shut down the Docker containers, run `docker-compose down` inside your laradock folder.
+To shut down the Docker containers, run `docker-compose down` inside your laradock directory.

 We highly suggest that you pull the latest version of the GitHub project repository before you start working, create regular `git` commits as you finish chunks of work, and push all your changes to the GitHub repository when you're done for the day, so all developers always have access to the latest codebase.
 Run your `git` commands as you normally would, not inside the `workspace` container.